 Freezing is recommended if samples have to be stored more than 12 hours before pre-treatment.
-Transfer the aliquot required to analyse total phosphorus into autoclave resistant flasks.
-Samples are stored at -18 - -20°C (temperature should be maintained within the specified interval, and recorded with a digital data logger, e.g. Testo 174).
+Transfer the aliquot required to analyse total nitrogen into autoclave resistant flasks (Teflon, or SCHOTT or DURAN flasks).
+Samples are stored at -18 - 20°C (temperature should be maintained within the specified interval, and recorded with a digital data logger, e.g. Testo 174).